merely-useful/py-rse/index.md

 ## The Global Configuration File {#config-global}

-Our first option is to edit the system-wide Matplotlib runtime configuration file, which is called `matplotlibrc`.
+Our first option is to edit the system-wide Matplotlib runtime configuration file,\index{configuration!global}
+which is called `matplotlibrc`.
 When we import Matplotlib,
 it uses this file to set the default characteristics of the plot.